 Darcy Wilson is a vice president and group manager in ERG’s Morrisville office.
 She manages a contract for the U.S. Environmental Protection Agency’s Office of Air Quality Planning and Standards that encompasses emissions inventory development, ambient air monitoring, emissions testing, and method and monitoring development.
-In addition, Darcy has managed project teams in developing many kinds of emission inventories for government clients.
-These include air toxic emission inventories for use in EPA risk assessments; criteria pollutant, greenhouse gas, and air toxic inventories for offshore oil and natural gas production platforms in the Gulf of Mexico to support lease sales and National Environmental Policy Act assessments for the Bureau of Ocean Energy Management; and criteria pollutant and air toxic inventories for state, local, and tribal air quality agencies.
+In addition, Darcy has managed project teams in developing many kinds of emissions inventories for government clients.
+These include air toxic inventories for use in EPA risk assessments; criteria pollutant, greenhouse gas, and air toxic inventories for offshore oil and natural gas production platforms in the Gulf of Mexico for the Bureau of Ocean Energy Management; and criteria pollutant, greenhouse gas, and air toxic inventories for state, local, and tribal air quality agencies.

 Darcy holds a B.S. in forest resource management from Virginia Tech and an M.S. in public health from the University of North Carolina at Chapel Hill.
-She has been a volunteer coach with Special Olympics for the past 20 years.
+She has been a volunteer coach with Special Olympics for over 20 years.
 Darcy also enjoys gardening and traveling (and specializes in getting lost).